-In a large bowl, mix together: oats, wheat germ, flax, brown sugar, seeds, nuts, coconut, cinnamon, and salt.
+In a large bowl, mix together the oats, wheat germ, flax, brown sugar, seeds, nuts, coconut, cinnamon, and salt.

-Pour liquid ingredients over dry ingredients and immediately mix with a large spatula until the liquid and dry ingredients are uniformly incorporated into one another.
+Add liquid ingredients to dry ingredients and immediately mix until all of the ingredients are uniformly coated.

 Bake for one hour, stirring every 20 minutes.
-Once out of the oven, add the cranberries and mix together.
-Allow to cool.
+Once out of the oven, add the cranberries and mix.
 The granola will become crunchy as it cools.
-Store in an airtight container.
+Store in an airtight container when thoroughly cooled.
 Freezes well.

 You may be wondering where you have heard the word “chia” before: